 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Mark, Bryan Greenwood, "Deglaciation in the Central Andes of Peru" (2001).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 9.